luajalla/luajalla.github.io/_posts/2015-04-25-traditions-vs-statistics-sechselaeuten.md

 The criteria for what makes a _nice summer_ are pretty subjective - I picked the mean, min and max temperature, hours of sunshine, cloud cover, humidity and precipitation.
 Let's assume the _cold summer_ means lower temperatures, or more clouds, or less sunshine, or all of these together.

-Now when we know more or less what we'd like to look at, we need to prepare the extract that information from the data files - a bunch of simple csv files.
+Now when we know more or less what we'd like to look at, we need to extract that information from the data - a bunch of simple csv files.

 The weather datasets uses _-9999_ as indication of missing data, and another relevant column contains quality codes.
 As there's no requirement for each day's data to be present, we'll select only the valid records.